|Home | People | Curriculum | Projects | Resources | Media|

-Midterm and Final exam, weekly programming projects and homeworks,
+Midterm and Final exam, programming projects, 'mini-homework' assignments,

 Collaboration: You are encouraged to discuss the lecture material and the weekly labs and problems with other students, subject to the following restriction: your memory should be the only "product" of any discussion about a lab assignment - you may not write up solutions together, or exchange written work or computer files pertaining to labs (except when a lab calls for cooperation, of course).

 CMSC 106 (or 206 at Bryn Mawr) or permission of instructor.